What is salivary gland cancer?

 The 2 main types of salivary glands are the major salivary glands and minor salivary glands.

-- The sublingual glands, which are the smallest, are found under the floor of the mouth and below either side of the tongue.
+- The sublingual glands, which are the smallest, are under the floor of the mouth and below either side of the tongue.
 Tumors starting in these glands are rare.

 Benign salivary gland tumors